 - Campus directions and way finding

 - Lost and found

 - Emergency Preparedness

 - After hours/working alone safety procedures

 - Emergency Response

-Red Deer Polytechnic has a safety and security app, SAFE RDC, which helps everyone to stay safe and informed on our campuses.
-SAFE RDC provides another way for people to contact security and access relevant resources in an accessible format.
+Red Deer Polytechnic has a safety and security app, SAFE RDP, which helps everyone to stay safe and informed on our campuses.
+SAFE RDP provides another way for people to contact security and access relevant resources in an accessible format.

 In addition to providing emergency contact information and crisis alerts, the app includes safewalk and friend walk links, tips on reporting a crime, a safety toolbox, campus maps and more.

 This program is in place to ensure the safety of our students, faculty, staff and visitors as they travel about the Red Deer Polytechnic campus, particularly during evenings and after hours.

 To request a Safewalk, notify security by calling 403.342.3445 (3445 internal line) or by using the SAFE RDP app.
 Campus Security will meet you at your location and provide an escort for you to your office, vehicle, or other requested destination on campus.